 Landlords are in charge of screening potential tenants, providing them with contracts, collecting the rent, doing the maintenance work, handling the accounting and everything else that goes into managing a property.

-Lucky for us living in the internet era, there are high-tech options that can handle most of the items on landlords’ to-do lists with one web app.
+Luckily for us living in the internet era, there are high-tech options that can handle most of the items on landlords’ to-do lists with one web app.
 And Buildium is one of them, offering extensive landlord features for leasing, operations, accounting and even taxes.

 What Is Buildium?